roshanjain77/zsh/README.md

 # zsh

-These configurations are only for linux users, I don't know if they work on windows or Mac.
+These configurations are only for linux and Mac users, I don't know if they work on windows.

-Rename the git folder as **dotfiles**.

 **Git folder should be in your home directory**.

-Execute the following commands
+Execute the following commands (home directory)
 ```
+mv zsh dotfiles
 ln -s dotfiles/zsh/.zprezto/ .zprezto
 ln -s dotfiles/zsh/.zsh/ .zsh
 ln -s dotfiles/zsh/.p10k.zsh .p10k.zsh